rackerlabs/design-system/_docs/principles/accessibility.md

 ### Don't use tables for layout

 Do not use tables to format content or for anything other than presenting tabular data.
-A screen reader reads every row and column of a table which makes tables with nested rows difficult for the user to interpret.
+Screen readers use row and column headings to describe the content within each cell.
+If column or row headings aren't present, a screen reader may announce "Row one, Column Two..." which can be confusing to the user.

 {% endcolumn %}